isaqb-org/glossary/manuscript/1-terms-A-C.md

 {#term-association}
 ### Association
-Defines a relationship between objects (in general: between modules).
+Defines a relationship between objects (in general: between components).
 Each association can be described in detail by cardinalities and (role-)names.

 See [coupling](#term-coupling), [dependency](#term-dependency) and